MarkAustinGrow/Hyun/IMPLEMENTATION_SUMMARY.md

 ## Next Steps

-1. **Database Migration**: Add the `network_path` column to the `songs` table in the database.
+1. **YouTube Agent Integration**: Update the YouTube agent to use the network paths stored in the video_url field.
-2. **YouTube Agent Integration**: Update the YouTube agent to use the network paths.
+2. **Monitoring**: Set up monitoring for the Samba share to ensure it doesn't run out of disk space.
-3. **Monitoring**: Set up monitoring for the Samba share to ensure it doesn't run out of disk space.
+3. **Backup**: Set up regular backups of the videos on the Samba share.
-4. **Backup**: Set up regular backups of the videos on the Samba share.
+4. **HTTP Access**: Set up Nginx on the server to enable HTTP access to the videos (optional).

 ## Conclusion